novix-sa/Pyplan/docs/index.md

 # Pyplan
 Pyplan is an assisted Graphical Integrated Development Environment designed for easy creation and sharing of Data Analytics Apps based on Python programming language.

-The app code is structured through an Influence Diagram ( a Workflow) that helps understanding the calculation logic.
+The app code is structured through an Influence Diagram ( a Workflow) that helps understand the calculation logic.
 ![Influence Diagram](http://img.pyplan.org/index_influence_diagram.png)

 Every node has several properties.
 The two most important are Title and ID.![enter image description here](http://img.pyplan.org/index_node_properties.png)